TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-10-31-new-in-symplify-9-composer-json-manipulator-in-object-api.md

 tweet: "New Post on #php 🐘 blog: New in Symplify 9: Composer Json Manipulator - In Object API"
 tweet_image: "/assets/images/posts/2020/composer-json-manipulator-tested.png"

+deprecated_since: "December 2022"
+deprecated_message: "This package was way too generic abstraction for simple json array.
+It was not very used either, so I deprecated it.
+Use simple `json_decode()`/`json_encode()` functions and array access instead."

 ---

 With an array, it's mission impossible.
 What about intuitive methods on simple value object?
 You'd expect such package to exist in PHP world - but there [is none](https://packagist.org/?query=composer-json).
 So we made **an object wrapper that handles all your worries**: